 In order to become recognized and authorized to implement the immunization and testing program for paramedics, you must complete the application and submit a copy of the health department memorandum of understanding to the Office of the State EMS Medical Director.
-At that time you will receive a copy of the CD-ROM that has all of the pertinent documents and instructional material, along with a CDC videotape on PPD placement and interpretation.
+At that time, you will receive a copy of all of the pertinent documents and instructional material.
 Your jurisdiction will then be recognized as an authorized optional immunization and testing jurisdiction.